You are doomed if you do, and you are doomed if you do not. I am talking about stabilizing fabric for embroidery, sewing and other crafts.

 Stabilizers do a lot of good, actually, when chosen right.
 For one, it gives the fabric the strength and ability to bear the weight of the embroidery work and such.

 It gives the needed stiffness that is not there in unstable thin fabrics or slippery fabrics like chiffon and silks.

 Without a backing, these fabrics will disappear into the hole in your sewing machine and be ruined forever.
 They also facilitate the movement of heavy fabric on the sewing machine bed.

 The use of backing lessens the stress of the embroidery on the fabric.
 It prevents the inevitable sagging of delicate and unstable fabric – no distortion even after extensive work, puckering, or tearing of the material.
 It does act as a barrier preventing problems to the fabric during the stitching process.

 Some knits will stretch out of shape if the stabilizer is not there.
 The backing can protect the garment /fabric through subsequent washings, even after the embroidery process.

-If you are using thick heavyweight fabrics, you mostly do not need backing but in case of most other fabric it is better to use some kind of backing when doing machine embroidery, and even for some intense hand embroidery.
-They are also used when making quilts, sewing collars, pockets, hems etc. Some are used as reinforcement on seams of delicate fabrics like silk.
+If you use thick heavyweight fabrics, you mostly do not need backing.
+Still, in the case of most other fabrics, it is better to use some backing when doing machine embroidery and even for some intense hand embroidery.
+They are also used when making quilts, sewing collars, pockets, hems, etc. Some are used as reinforcement on seams of delicate fabrics like silk.

 Different kinds of Stabilizers

-This is the kind of backing that is fused to the back of the fabric using heat.
-This stabilizers come in different fabric weights and a suitable one should be chosen for the right effect.
+This kind of backing is fused to the back of the fabric using heat.
+These stabilizers come in different fabric weights, and a suitable one should be chosen for the right effect.

 But you will have a problem if you want to remove it later – that is one disadvantage.